High School Math based on the topics required for the Regents Exam conducted by NYSED. The basic locus theorem and and compound loci.

 11) The distance between parallel lines l and m is 12 units.
 Point A is on line l.
 How many points are equidistant from line l and m and 8 units from point A?

 12) Mari's backyard has two trees that are 40 feet apart.
 She wants to place lampposts so that the posts are 30 ft from both of the trees.
 Draw a sketch to show where the lampposts could be placed in relation to the trees.
 How many locations for the lampposts are possible?

-Loci 1 - describing and drawing the locus of all points following certain rules.
+How to describe and draw the locus of all points following certain rules?

 1) Locus of all points exactly 5 m from point P.